 If you’re planning on applying for a personal loan, prepare to have your credit history placed under the microscope.
-This information is incredibly important to lenders, so if you want to get in their good books, you need to make sure your credit score is first-rate.
+This information is incredibly important to lenders, and if you want to get in their good books you need to make sure your credit score is first-rate.

 1. Get a copy of your credit report

 The first thing you want to do is get a copy of your credit report.
 In Australia, there are a number of credit reporting bodies you can contact to do this, but the main ones are Equifax, Experian and CheckYourCredit.

 As a general rule, you can request a free copy of your report once every 12 months, or more frequently in certain circumstances, such as if you’ve been refused credit in the past 90 days.